Mounika-Routhu/Technical-stuff/Interview questions/routing.md

 ## Key Concepts in React Router:
 1. **BrowserRouter**: This is the component that wraps your entire app to enable routing.
 2. **Routes**: This is used to group multiple routes.
-It ensures that only the exact matching route is rendered(exact not required anymore).
+It ensures that only the exact matching route is rendered.
-3. **Route**: This is used to define a path and the component(element) that should render when the user navigates to that path.
+3. **Route**: This is used to define a path and the component(element) that should render when the user navigates to that path(exact not required anymore).
 4. **Link**: This is used to create links that navigate to different routes within your app, without refreshing the page.
 5. **NavLink**: Same as Link but comes with isActive to determine current page. remember ({ isActive }) as an object